VincentWei/MiniGUI/README.md

 ## INTRODUCTION

-MiniGUI is a mature cross-platform windowing system and GUI (Graphics User Interface) support system for real-time embedded systems.
-This is version 3.2 released by FMSoft (http://www.minigui.com).
+MiniGUI is a mature cross-platform windowing system and GUI (Graphics User Interface) support system for embedded systems and IoT devices.
+This is the mainline release of MiniGUI maintained by WEI Yongming.

-MiniGUI aims to provide a fast, stable, full-featured, and cross-platform windowing and GUI support system, which is especially fit for real-time embedded systems based-on Linux/uClinux, eCos, and other tranditional RTOSes, such as VxWorks, ThreadX, Nucleus, pSOS, uC/OS-II, and OSE.
+MiniGUI aims to provide a fast, stable, full-featured, and cross-platform windowing and GUI support system, which is especially fit for embedded systems or IoT devices based-on Linux/uClinux, eCos, and other tranditional RTOSes, such as VxWorks, ThreadX, Nucleus, pSOS, uC/OS-II, and OSE.